-This is how d is measured.
-Since θ is extremely small (so small that it couldn't be measured as different from 0 until the 1800s), L/θ is extremely large: astronomical distances are, well, astronomical!
-How are distances to stars measured when parallax stops working?
+This is how d is estimated.
+Since $\theta$ is extremely small (so small that it couldn't be measured as different from 0 until the 1800s), $L/\theta$ is extremely large: astronomical distances are, well, astronomical!
+How are distances to stars measured when they are so far away that parallax stops working?
 Find out here.